There are actions that might achieve small reductions while maintaining or increasing profitability, but results will vary from farm to farm.

 Potential actions

-Some practices and technologies have been promoted as options to reduce emissions, but there's currently insufficient robust scientific evidence to be confident of their efficacy.
+Some practices and technologies have been promoted as options to reduce emissions, but research is ongoing to get them into the national greenhouse gas inventory and/or fully demonstrate their efficacy on farm.

 -